 Nominations are solicited from doctoral programs at Penn State and are forwarded to a selection committee.
 From the pool of qualified nominations, a minimum of two awards of $5,000 are made for each of the following categories: Fine Arts and Humanities; Social Sciences - Applied and Basic; Physical and Computational Sciences - Applied and Basic; Life and Health Sciences; and Engineering.
 Funds for this award do not replace existing college or departmental support and are disbursed directly into the recipients' accounts.

 To be eligible, students must have completed all course work and language requirements, must be registered for SUBJ 601 or nine credits (D.Ed. or M.F.A. students), and be within their final year of study.

-The following form is available in Adobe (PDF) and accessible Microsoft Word (DOC) format.
-The accessible Word documents are designed to be used specifically with screen reader technology.
-Please use the (PDF) version of these forms, unless you require the use of screen reader technology.
+The following form is available in Adobe PDF and accessible Microsoft Word (DOC) format.
+The accessible Word document is designed to be used specifically with screen reader technology.
+Please use the PDF version of this form unless you require the use of screen reader technology.

 2014 Alumni Association Dissertation Award Winners

 - Yanhui Zhao (Engineering Science and Mechanics, College of Engineering)